Credit Card Payoff Calculator

 Monthly Interest

-Required Payment
+Min Payment

 How Credit Card Interest Works

 Credit card interest is calculated daily.
 Your APR divided by 365 gives the daily periodic rate.
 Every day you carry a balance, interest accrues on that balance.
-When you make only the minimum payment, most of it goes to interest — leaving your principal barely touched.
+When you make only the minimum payment, most of it goes to interest, leaving your principal barely touched.

-A $5,000 balance at 22.99% APR with only minimum payments ($100/month) would take over 7 years to pay off and cost nearly $3,700 in interest.
-Raising the payment to $200/month cuts payoff time to 2.7 years and saves over $2,500.
+A $5,000 balance at 22.99% APR with only minimum payments ($100/month) would take over 20 years to pay off and cost nearly $10,000 in interest alone.
+Raising the payment to $200/month cuts payoff time to under 3 years and saves over $7,000.

-Two Payoff Strategies
+Two Proven Payoff Strategies

 Avalanche Method